cod10129/packed_booleans/README.md

-# packed_booleans
-A crate for packing booleans together.
+# A crate for packing booleans

 The standard `bool` type is always a full byte.
 This becomes a problem when multiple booleans